kowainik/relude/README.md

   init :: NonEmpty a -> [a]  -- the list without the last element
   ```

   You can also still work with lists for these functions.
-Using `viaNonEmpty`
+Using the `viaNonEmpty`
-  function you will get `Maybe a` from the list:
+  function you will get a `Maybe a` from the list:

   ```haskell
   -- viaNonEmpty head :: [a] -> Maybe a